stefanoborini/book-the-software-company/03-code-quality.md

 - internal apis never stay internal
 - solving problem with hacks and solving the hacks with more hacks. hacks all the way down. escalation of drama

+# Inferior tools

+Code quality can be deeply compromised by inferior tools.
+For example,

 # On code organisation